realpython/materials/django-pagination/README.md

 $ source ./venv/bin/activate
 ```

-Navigate to the folder for the step you're currently on.
+Navigate to the folder for the step that you're currently on.

 Install the dependencies for this project if you haven't installed them yet: